 Hit enter to search or ESC to close

-As the corporate world becomes more aware of the need to incorporate ESG criteria into business planning, it’s important to differentiate between sustainability goals and ESG practices.
-Sustainability is a central part of ESG policy; a sustainable business will have an ESG policy; but the remit of ESG extends far beyond the boundaries of sustainability
+As the corporate world becomes more aware of the need to incorporate ESG criteria into business planning, it is important to differentiate between sustainability goals and ESG practices.
+Sustainability is a central part of ESG policy: a sustainable business will have an ESG policy but ESG factors extend far beyond the boundaries of sustainability.

-Just as the prefix ‘green’ became shorthand for any action, product or programme with the good of the environment at its heart – and was subsequently so overused as to be near meaningless – so ‘sustainability’ has become a well-worn and over generalised term.
+The prefix ‘green’ has become shorthand for any action, product or programme with the good of the environment at its heart.
+Subsequently, it has become so overused as to be near meaningless.
+In the same vein, ‘sustainability’ has become a well-worn and over generalised term, lacking in clear meaning.

 To précis the Oxford English Dictionary, in an environmental context sustainability is the “avoidance of the depletion of natural resources in order to maintain an ecological balance”.
-It has come to encompass, however, just about every business practice that can be classed as ‘doing well by doing good’
+But it has come to encompass any and every business practice that can be classed as ‘doing well by doing good’.

-ESG investing, by contrast, bases investment decisions on a far wider set of criteria, which are not exclusive to environmentally and socially conscious business practices.
+ESG investing is the origin of the term ESG as we know it, with a specific set of issues being grouped together by shareholders to form long-term investment strategy.
+It bases investment decisions on a far wider set of criteria than ethical investing.
+These are not exclusive to environmentally and socially conscious business practices.
 Rather than simply screening out organisations or sectors based on specific criteria, such as animal testing, child labour, or profiting from tobacco or gambling, ESG investing seeks to identify and rank businesses that exhibit desirable characteristics.

-These characteristics fall into far broader categories than those covered by environmental sustainability: executive remuneration, diversity of boards, treatment of employees, heath and safety record and community engagement all fall under the ESG umbrella.
+These characteristics fall into far broader categories than those covered by environmental sustainability.
+Executive remuneration, diversity of boards, treatment of employees, health and safety record, and community engagement all fall under the ESG umbrella.

-Most importantly for shareholders, businesses with strong ESG policies have been shown to have better financial performance over the long-term, offering greater returns than the wider capital markets.
+Most importantly for shareholders, businesses with strong ESG policies have been shown to have better financial performance over the long-term.
+They have been shown to offer greater returns than the wider capital markets.
 This marks a positive, measurable evolution from the early days of ethical investing.

 ‘Measurable’ is a key word in the differentiation between sustainability and ESG performance.
-The ability to measure ESG policies using specific metrics has allowed investors to benchmark ESG performance and led to greater precision in evaluating the potential strength of companies in the field of proactive ESG behaviour.
+The ability to measure ESG policies using specific metrics has allowed investors to benchmark ESG attributes.
+This has led to greater precision in evaluating the potential of companies in the field of proactive ESG behaviour.

 The scale and complexity of ESG criteria has required the development of ESG scoring or ratings as a means to rank businesses on their environmental, social and governance policies.
 At a more sophisticated level, an ESG intelligence solution can provide real-time analysis of a company’s ESG profile.

 The importance of such tools both includes and goes beyond shareholder interests.
-With the rise of stakeholder capitalism and the growing need for businesses to balance the priorities of all stakeholder groups, including employees, customers, local communities, and future generations, it is vital for them to be aware – and in control – of their ESG profile and liability.
+The rise of stakeholder capitalism has created a growing need for businesses to balance the priorities of all stakeholder groups.
+These include, but are not limited to, employees, customers, local communities, and future generations.
+This makes it vital for them to be aware and in control of their ESG profile and liability.

 Be part of the Stakeholder Intelligence community